Hongan-ji: Early history

 The Hongan-ji was established as a temple in 1321, on the site of the Ōtani Mausoleum, where Shinran, the founder of the Jōdo Shinshū ("True Pure Land") was buried.
 The mausoleum was attended by Shinran's grandson (through daughter Kakushinni), Kakue.
 Kakue's own son, Kakunyo, became the first chief priest of the Hongan-ji and third monshu (spiritual leader), and dedicated it to the worship of Amitābha (Amida).
 The Hongan-ji first gained power and importance in the 15th century, when Rennyo became its eighth monshu.
 However, the Tendai sect based on Mount Hiei saw this expansion as a threat and attacked the Hongan-ji three times with its army of sōhei.
 Rennyo fled to Yoshizaki-gobō, where he established a new temple compound.

 During the Sengoku period, fearing the power of the monks of the Hongan-ji, Oda Nobunaga tried to destroy it.
 For ten years, he laid siege to the Ishiyama Hongan-ji in Osaka, one of the two primary temple fortresses of the sect.
 In 1580, the abbot of the Ishiyama Hongan-ji, Kennyo, surrendered, while his son Kyōnyo refused to surrender, for which he was publicly disowned.

+After the death of Nobunaga in 1582 and the ascent of Toyotomi Hideyoshi, Kennyo was rewarded for his opposition to Shibata Katsuie by being granted land in Kyoto, at the site of modern-day Nishi Hongan-ji (西本願寺, "Western Hongan-ji"; sometimes called the Honpa Hongan-ji 本派本願寺).

+In February 1588 Ieyasu ordered the seven Hongan-ji temples, which had been granted pardons for the construction of the Kyoto residence and the Great Buddha Hall at Hokoji Temple, to submit 5,000 pieces of timber.
+However, the seven temples, already preoccupied with their own reconstruction efforts, refused, citing excessive taxes.
+Enraged, Ieyasu revoked the ban and ordered the temples to be expelled again.
+Subsequently, Hideyoshi's younger brother, Hidenaga Hashiba, persuaded Ieyasu, at the request of Shimoma Yorikan, to rescind the order.
+This shows that Ieyasu had no choice but to submit to the strong political intervention of the Toyotomi government, which had been promoting reconciliation with the Hongan-ji sect.